 - There are more repayment plans through the Direct Loan program, including the income contingent plan, which allows the government to forgive any remaining balance on a loan after a student makes qualifying payments for 25 years.
 In addition, the interest never exceeds 10% of the loan principal

 A student usually qualifies for up to $10,250 per semester (Fall/Spring/Summer) in Federal Direct Student Loans.

-Students who borrow Direct Loans are required to complete a Master Promissory note at www.studentloans.gov. and complete entrance counseling before their loan proceeds can be released.
-The Entrance/Exit Counseling can be accessed at Entrance Counseling; sign in using the FSA ID.
+Students who borrow Direct Loans are required to complete a Master Promissory note at Subsidized/Unsubsidized Master Promissory Note (MPN) and complete entrance counseling before their loan proceeds can be released.
+The Entrance Counseling can be accessed at Entrance Counseling; sign in using the FSA ID.
 The Exit Counseling can be accessed at Exit Counseling; sign in using the FSA ID.

 No credit check is required.